 People And Places

-On behalf of the Tire Industry Association (TIA), I would like to welcome you to the 2017 Global Tire Expo (GTE)—Powered by TIA and the SEMA Show in the wonderful city of Las Vegas.
-We are confident that our partner SEMA has worked very hard to bring another successful four-day event for all car and tire enthusiasts to enjoy.
+On behalf of the Tire Industry Association (TIA), it is my pleasure to welcome you to the 2018 Global Tire Expo (GTE)—Powered by TIA and the SEMA Show in the wonderful city of Las Vegas.
+We are confident that our partner, SEMA, has worked tirelessly to bring another successful four-day event for all car and tire enthusiasts to enjoy.

 Welcome to the 2018 SEMA Show, now in its 52nd year!
 This is where we get to see the newest products, vehicles and innovations that the automotive world has to offer.
 The industry is growing—now valued at $43 billion—and our research forecasts the upward trend will continue as we head into 2019.
 As your association chairman, I’m excited to welcome you to the place where passion meets progress in our industry, and I’m confident in saying that success starts here.

 Success looks different for everyone—and that is certainly true for this year’s SEMA Hall of Fame inductees.
 Donnie Eatherly, Ed Pink and Chris Thomson have distinct backgrounds, aptitudes and professional paths, but they have each built a flourishing career doing something that makes them happy.

 The results of the 2018 SEMA Board of Directors election are in, with Donnie Eatherly from P&E Distributors Inc., Dan Kahn from Kahn Media Inc., Brian Lounsberry from Motovicity Distribution, Dr. Jamie Meyer from General Motors, and Steve Whipple from Edelbrock LLC elected to serve.
 Kahn is a current SEMA Board member who was re-elected to the group; Eatherly has served as a past Board member; and Lounsberry, Meyer and Whipple will join as new SEMA Board members.